The Advantages and Benefits of Public Service Work

 Better Work-Life Balance

 Public interest jobs typically offer a better work-life balance than law firm jobs.
-9-to-5 work days, flexible schedules and part-time opportunities are common in the public interest sector.
+Nine-to-five work days, flexible schedules, and part-time opportunities are common in the public interest sector.
 Unlike private practice, individuals employed in non-profits, the government, and legal service organizations are not under pressure to meet high billable hour quotas, gain face-time with partners, or spend free time on client development activities.
 The work culture is often more relaxed because the focus is on service rather than profit.

 Exposure to Multiple Practice Areas